FZJ-PGI-12/QAOA.jl/paper/paper.md

 # Statement of need

 The demonstration of quantum advantage for a real-world problem is yet outstanding.
 Identifying such a problem and performing the actual demonstration on existing hardware will not be possible without intensive classical simulations.
 This makes a fast and versatile implementation of the QAOA rather desirable.
-As shown in Fig. 1, `QAOA.jl` is faster in this respect than `PennyLane` [@PennyLane], its main competitor in automatically differentiable QAOA implementations.
+As shown in Fig. 1, `QAOA.jl` is faster in this respect than `PennyLane` [@PennyLane], one of its main competitors in automatically differentiable QAOA implementations.

 # Mathematics